Neonatal Intensive Care & Perinatology

 Cancer & Blood Disorders

 The Johns Hopkins All Children's Cancer & Blood disorders Institute is home of one of the largest pediatric cancer programs in the southeastern U.S. and provides access to the latest therapies through clinical trials.

 The pediatric bone marrow transplant program is the largest in Florida and offers the full range of transplant options for cancers, sickle cell disease and metabolic disorders.

 Other key programs include a multidisciplinary brain tumor team, sickle cell disease program, state-designated hemophilia center, and Florida's only program for pediatric clotting disorders.

 Emergency Medicine, Trauma, Transport & Intensive Care

-Our 28-bed Pediatric Emergency Center, staffed by board-certified pediatric emergency medicine physicians, handles 43,000 visits per year and is home to one of Florida's busiest pediatric trauma programs.
+Our 28-bed Pediatric Emergency Center, staffed by board-certified pediatric emergency medicine physicians, is home to one of Florida's busiest pediatric trauma programs.

 Our 28-bed Pediatric Intensive Care Unit has expertise in trauma, near-drowning and life-threatening illness.

 Our Neonatal & Pediatric Transport Team brings critically ill patients to Johns Hopkins All Children's from across Florida and beyond, and provides lifesaving care that includes ECMO.

 Our nationally designated Cystic Fibrosis Center cares for children and teens from many parts of Florida and is also a Cystic Fibrosis Foundation-designated Therapeutic Development Center-one of 77 centers worldwide.